1 750 gram container

 Heat the olive oil in a large, deep skillet (one with a lid) over medium heat.
 When the oil is shimmering, add the onion.
 Cook for 5-7 minutes, stirring frequently, or until the onion is soft and clear.
 Add the garlic and cook, stirring constantly, for another 1-2 minutes, or until the garlic is very fragrant.

-Add the Organic Strained Tomatoes, water, coriander, cumin, salt, pepper and lentils to the skillet.
+Add the tomatoes, water, coriander, cumin, salt, pepper and lentils to the skillet.
 Bring the mixture to a boil, then reduce the heat to low.
 Cover and simmer for 20 minutes, or until the lentils are tender.
 Stir the mixture halfway through simmering to prevent the lentils sticking to the bottom of the skillet.

 While the tomato mixture cooks, cut the tofu in half crosswise.
 Cut each piece into four pieces, so that you have a total of eight rectangular slabs.
 Heat a teaspoon of oil in a medium sized frying pan over medium heat.
 When the oil is hot, add the tofu.
 As the tofu cooks, sprinkle each side with kala namak or sea salt, as well as a few cracks of black pepper.
 When the bottom of the tofu is nicely browned (about 3 minutes), flip the pieces over and season the other side, adding a little extra oil as needed.
 Once the tofu is browned on both sides, remove the pan from heat.